 As a leader, it’s vital that you reduce uncertainty by letting people know where the company is headed and why.
 When employees feel that communication is ambiguous or they don’t understand what is expected of them, they fall into fear and low trust.

-To improve this, clearly communicate accountability structures, set clear expectations and align employees to a mutual purpose.
+To improve this, clearly communicate accountability structures, set clear expectations and align employees with a mutual purpose.
 Ensure that you align individual’s self-interest to the greater impact of the organisation.
 Once people are clear on what is expected of them, make sure that you let them know how their performance is positively impacting those around them.

 Where possible, encourage employees to meet with others in the company or customers who actually benefit from their work.
 When employees discover how their work positively impacts others it becomes highly motivating.
 This also strengthens people’s sense of belongingness and connection.
 According to a study from Adam Grant at Wharton School, it even improves productivity by 6%.